akhodakivskiy/akhodakivskiy.github.io/_posts/2012-12-11-private-implementation-forward-declaration.markdown

 {% include two_columns.html %}

-In this example changing the header `one.h` would cause recomplication of all the source files that directly or indirectly include both `one.h` and `two.h`.
-If `two.h` is an important header and has lots of dependents then all this subtree will require a round of recompilation.
+In this example changing the header `one.h` would cause recompilation of all the source files that directly or indirectly include both `one.h` and `two.h`.
+If `two.h` is an important header and has lots of dependents then all this sub tree will require a round of recompilation.

-But there is no need to include `one.h` from `two.h` because the definition of `class Two` doesn't need to know anything anout the definition of `class One`.
+But there is no need to include `one.h` from `two.h` because the definition of `class Two` doesn't need to know anything about the definition of `class One`.
 It's enough to know that the constructor argument `One *one` is a pointer to an instance of a class... some class defined later on.
 Thus we can forward declare `class One` and move `#include one.h` into the the implementation file `two.cpp`: